 Status & Distribution

 The Southern Damselfly is a rare species in the UK.
-Although it is living on the extreme north-western fringe of its European range, it is believed that up to 25% of the global population of this species occurs in the UK.
+In the UK, it is living on the extreme north-western fringe of its European range.
 Its two main strongholds are in the New Forest, Hampshire and the Preseli mountains, Pembrokeshire.
 Smaller colonies are found in Devon, Dorset, Anglesey, Gower, Oxfordshire and on the flood plains of the Test and Itchen rivers in Hampshire.
 There are old records from Cornwall and Somerset and elsewhere in Devon, Dorset and South Wales.
 The range of the species has contracted in the last thirty years.

 The main factor thought to be influencing the decline of the species is the removal of grazing animals that maintain the open nature of the species' breeding sites.
 Other potential threats are abstraction of water, leading to a lowering of the water table, drainage due to agricultural and forestry pressures, and excessive nutrient enrichment from the runoff of nitrogenous fertilisers from adjacent agricultural land.
 Isolation and scarcity of habitats is a cause for concern.